 1. Minor scratches on your brand new leather furniture are unsightly but only damage the outer coating of the leather.
 These are mostly easy to fix as just the color of the leather is affected.

-- Deep scratches imply that the leather itself has been cut, and you will be able to view fibers around the cut or worse a tiny bit of stuffing.
+2. Deep scratches imply that the leather itself has been cut, and you will be able to view fibers around the cut or worse a tiny bit of stuffing.
 These can also be fixed at home, albeit not as easy a minor scratch.

 3. When the leather fibers are entirely ripped and damaged or cut through you will need the help of a professional as this might require a patch.

 - Cotton swab applicator